well-ington/well-ington/README.md

 ### Hi there 👋

-My name is **Celso Wellington** and I'm a self taught and feedback-driven web developer who loves to create beautiful and high peformance UI components 🚀
+My name is **Celso Wellington** and I'm a self taught software engineer 🚀

 ### Techs I do love & use